SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

     your model checkpoints.

 In general `dvc` is a great framework for version-controlling data and models.
-However, it is important to note that it does have some performance issue when dealing with datasets that consist of many files.
+However, it is important to note that it does have some performance issues when dealing with datasets that consist of many files.
 Therefore, if you are ever working with a dataset that consists of many small files, it can be a [good idea to](https://fizzylogic.nl/2023/01/13/did-you-know-dvc-doesn-t-handle-large-datasets-neither-did-we-and-here-s-how-we-fixed-it):